-The trek takes you through the banks of pristine rivers, cross mountain pastures, dip into natural hot springs, and encounter mule trains carrying supplies to remote villages.
+The trek takes you through the banks of pristine rivers, crosses mountain pastures, dips into natural hot springs, and encounters mule trains carrying supplies to remote villages.

 The Annapurna Base camp trek is one of the most spectacular routes in the region.
 Many trekkers who are looking forward to the short and cheap alternative to the Everest Base Camp trek, consider the Annapurna Base camp trek.

 The base camp lets you witness the majestic peaks including the Annapurna I (8091 m), Annapurna South (7219 m), the fishtail Machapuchhre (6993 m), and Hiunchuli (6441 m).

 The base camp trail to Annapurna is easily accessible from several trailheads.
 So, depending on your route the duration is between 6 and 12 days at an altitude of 4130m.